True Or False Patches Add Functionality To Code

 Let's explore some specific examples to illustrate how patches add functionality in different ways:

 • Example 3: Implementing Two-Factor Authentication: A patch implements two-factor authentication (2FA) to a web application.
 This enhances the security of the application by requiring users to provide two forms of identification.
 This adds the functionality of secure login and protects user accounts from unauthorized access.
-The core functionality of logging in is made more secure and robust.
+The core functionality of logging in is made more secure and reliable.

 • Example 4: Optimizing Database Queries: A patch optimizes database queries in a content management system (CMS).
 This reduces the time it takes to load web pages and improves the overall responsiveness of the system.
 This adds the functionality of faster page loading and enhances the user experience.
 The existing functionality of displaying content is improved in speed and efficiency.